Starting Solids Introduction

 There are pros and cons to each.

-The big advantage to feeding baby food is that you can puree just about anything [with your Super Bassomatic 2150, of course].
-Meaning…you have leftover carrots, hamburger, and broccoli from dinner?
-Great, throw it in the blender annnnd…done.
-You can expose your baby to a wider variety of foods using purees.
+The big advantage to feeding baby food is that you can puree just about anything.
+Meaning… you have leftover carrots, hamburger, and broccoli from dinner?
+Great, throw it in the blender annnnd… done.
 In fact, you can whip up anything you can dream up.
 With BLW, you have to feed foods that your baby can actually grab and chew (gum?).
+Bottomline: with purees, you can expose your baby to a wider variety of foods.

 Case in point: Lucie, my first born, was very happy to be spoon-fed.
 She didn’t show much interest in self-feeding for the first few months.
 Alice, on the other hand, wouldn’t let me NEAR her with a spoon of puree.
 She ONLY wanted to feed herself, so we followed the BLW approach for her and have never looked back.